Articles

 What does DEI mean in the workplace?

-Why are DEI initiatives important, specifically in tech?
+Why are DEI initiatives important in tech?

 Diversity in any workforce is a good thing; bringing together folks from different backgrounds can lead to more innovative ideas, which is especially important in emerging technology fields.
-But Dr. Saska believes that those working in technology should be focused on more than just recruitment when it comes to DEI initiatives.
-“What’s more fundamental is that tech companies are focused on everything under the hood, rather than that external piece about recruitment.”
-She encourages companies to focus on ensuring that policies, programs, and processes are designed using leading-edge inclusivity and equity-focused frames in order to retain employees.
+But Saska believes that those working in technology should be focused on more than just recruitment when it comes to DEI initiatives.

-Here's what it costs when employees aren’t supported through DEI
+What it costs when employees aren’t supported through DEI

-A study from the Kapor Center for Social Impact found that employee turnover costs the tech industry, on average, more than $16 billion each year.
-The largest driver for that turnover?
-Unfair treatment, specifically of underrepresented groups, was cited as the most frequent reason for voluntarily leaving a job in tech, reported among 37% of respondents.
-“It’s really expensive to be focused on recruitment and bring people in without having environments that are safe enough,” Dr. Saska tells us.
+“It’s really expensive to be focused on recruitment and bring people in without having environments that are safe enough,” Saska tells us.
 “We fundamentally want a diverse group of people shaping and designing the future of technology, no question.
 But not at the cost of bringing people into environments that are not safe enough.”

 What is the next big improvement needed in tech when it comes to DEI?

-While data collection has shown promising signs in terms of more inclusivity — the ethics and accountability for data collection is an area Dr. Saska would like to see improve.
+While data collection has shown promising signs in terms of more inclusivity — the ethics and accountability for data collection is an area Saska would like to see improve.
 Some might be surprised to count data collection under DEI at all, but the ethics of feeding data sets and the collection of those data sets requires a code of ethics and accountability to ensure users aren’t marginalized through data collection.

 How can technology companies better support DEI initiatives through their product?